rhaiscript/book/src/patterns/multi-threading.md

 `std::mpsc::Sender` and `std::mpsc::Receiver` are not `Sync`, therefore they cannot be used in registered functions if the [`sync`] feature is enabled.

-In that situation, it is possible to wrap the `Sender` and `Receiver` each in a `Mutex`, which makes them `Sync`.
-This, however, incurs the additional overhead of locking and unlocking the `Mutex` during every function call, which is technically not necessary because there are no other references to them.
+In that situation, it is possible to wrap the `Sender` and `Receiver` each in a `Mutex` or `RwLock`, which makes them `Sync`.

+This, however, incurs the additional overhead of locking and unlocking the `Mutex` or `RwLock` during every function call, which is technically not necessary because there are no other references to them.

 Regarding Async Functions
 -------------------------

 The example above highlights the fact that Rhai scripts can call any Rust function, including ones that are _blocking_.

 However, Rhai is essentially a blocking, single-threaded engine.
 Therefore it does _not_ provide an async API.

 That means, although it is simple to use Rhai within a multi-threading environment where blocking a thread is acceptable or even expected, it is currently not possible to call _async_ functions within Rhai scripts because there is no mechanism in [`Engine`] to wrap the state of the call stack inside a future.

 Fortunately an [`Engine`] is re-entrant so it can be shared among many async tasks.
 It is usually possible to split a script into multiple parts to avoid having to call async functions.

 Creating an [`Engine`] is also relatively cheap (extremely cheap if creating a [raw `Engine`]), so it is also a valid pattern to spawn a new [`Engine`] instance for each task.